SWOT analysis: Examples and templates

 Create a competitive analysis template

-Often, strengths and weaknesses stem from internal processes.
+Often, an organization’s strengths and weaknesses stem from internal processes.
 These tend to be easier to solve since you have more control over the outcome.
-When you come across internal factors, you can start implementing improvements in a couple of different ways.
+When you encounter internal factors, you can implement improvements in a couple of ways.

-• Meet with department stakeholders to form a business plan around how to improve your current situation.
+• Meet with department stakeholders to develop a business plan for improving your current situation.

-• Research and implement new tools, such as a project management tool, that can help streamline these processes for you.
+• Research and implement new tools, such as a project management tool, to streamline these processes for you.

-• Take immediate action on anything that can be changed in 24 hours or less.
+• Take immediate action on anything that can be changed within 24 hours.
 If you don’t have the capacity, consider delegating these items to others with deadlines.

-The way you go about solving internal factors will depend on the type of problem.
+The way you approach solving internal factors will depend on the type of problem.
 If it’s more complex, you might need to use a combination of the above or a more thorough problem management process.

 External factors stem from processes outside of your control.
 This includes competitors, market trends, and anything else that’s affecting your organization from the outside in.